Skip to content

 ) -> float

-Calculate the required effective discharge area of a pressure relief device in liquid service.
+Calculate the required effective discharge area of a pressure relief device in liquid service (single-phase flow).

-The calculation is done according to the API standard 520, assuming the valves are designed in accordance with the ASME code.
+The calculation is done according to the API standard 520, assuming the capacity of the valves is certified, as required by the ASME code.

 References